jwd0526/TextMailer/README.md

 **SMTP Interaction:** Once the email is created, TextMailer interacts with an SMTP server to send the email.
 This is done using the Mailer class from the Simple Java Mail library, which handles the connection to the SMTP server and sends the email using the send() method.

-**MMS Conversion:** If the goal is to send an MMS message, TextMailer will format the recipient's address using the carrier's MMS gateway.
+**MMS Conversion:** TextMailer will format the recipient's address using the carrier's MMS gateway.
 For example, if the recipient's phone number is "1234567890" and the carrier's MMS gateway is "@mms.carrier.com", the address used to send the MMS would be "1234567890@mms.carrier.com"

 **Sending MMS:** The email, now formatted to be sent as an MMS, is transmitted through the SMTP server to the carrier's MMS gateway, which then converts the email into an MMS message and delivers it to the recipient's mobile device.